What is the Disclosure of Arrest Policy?

-Students can submit information regarding arrests by filling out a paper form in the Office of Student Conduct (107 Campus Center) or by submitting the online form.
+Students can submit information regarding arrests by submitting the online form.

-What will Student Conduct do with the information?
+What will Community Values & Restorative Practices do with the information?

 The Director evaluates each disclosure on a case-by-case basis.
 For issues involving felony charges, representing a threat of safety to the student or others, or posing a risk of significant disruption of the College’s operation, the Director likely will assert authority to address the issue through the Student Conduct process.
 The factors the Director will consider include, for example, the nature of the alleged behavior leading to arrest, the student's prior conduct and arrest history if any, and how the alleged behavior may impact the community's or the student's welfare.
 For other instances, a student may be required to meet with a member of the staff to discuss the issue and determine what further action, if any, is needed, and the staff member may make referrals to resources.